MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 ## Week 7 (June/19 - June/23)

-- Studying python APIs and how to use them
+- Studying python APIs and how to use them (In progress)
 - Testing and working on what next feature to add to the plugin
+- Studying the basics of Database and how to use it with python (In progress)